defcon8/OculusSDK_FreeBSD/README.md

 Status:<br>
 ====================<br>

-10-Juli-2014: Commited the original Linux SDK.
+10-Juli-2014: Commited the original Linux based version of the SDK.
 Analyzing the code and whats need to be done.

 More info coming..